petemcfarlane/instance-manager-slackbot/README.md

-# Challenge 1: Cloud Slack Bot
+# EC2 Instance Manager for Slack
-Create a slack bot to manage cloud instances.
-You can choose whatever cloud provider you want (e.g. Openstack, AWS, GCP, Azure).

-The bot should be able to support:
-- Creating new instances
-- Removing existing instances
-- Starting an instance
-- Stopping an instance
-- Displaying the status of an instance
-- List all available instances

-The bot should also be able to show a help message.

-## Tools
-For the components that make up this application please use a tool/language you’re comfortable with from this list.

-API Back End: Node or PHP

-Database: MySQL or MongoDB

-## Deliverables
-When you reach a stage you’re happy with, you should provide:

-- Instructions on how to use it
-- A .zip file of your project, including any & all source files, a readme file (which also documents any assumptions made during the implementation), config, tests etc..
-- A running slack bot account or a deployment script so we can test it

----

 I was challenged to create a Slack bot to manage cloud instances.
-For this I chose AWS as the provider as I have most familiarity with this platform.
+I chose AWS as the cloud provider as I have most familiarity with this platform.

 First step: Create a new AWS account.
 ### Managing instances

 I decided to use the Serverless framework, with TypeScript, and hosted on my new AWS account using API Gateway and Lambda, because I believed this would be an ideal solution for a Slack bot - we don't have to provision a server to be continually running, we can just respond on demand.